Online Complaint Instructions

 For questions call (415) 557-1200.
 The commission does not accept complaints by phone.
 If you have a disability that prevents you from submitting a written complaint, please contact the commission’s office to discuss how this office can best accommodate your needs.

-Commission’s jurisdiction
+Commission’s Jurisdiction

 • The commission’s jurisdiction includes all judges of California’s superior courts and the justices of the Court of Appeal and Supreme Court.
 The commission also has jurisdiction over former judges for conduct prior to retirement or resignation.
 Additionally, the commission shares authority with the superior courts for the oversight of court commissioners and referees.
 The Director-Chief Counsel of the commission is designated as the Supreme Court’s investigator for complaints involving the judges of the State Bar Court.